Dr. Sarah Bowman

 Dr. Bowman specializes in U.S. history between the Civil War and World War II.
 Her research focuses on the cultural history of the U.S. South after the Civil War.
 Her dissertation, "The Problem of Yankeeland: White Southern Stories about the North, 1865-1915," examines how white Southerners reimagined the North in the half century following the Civil War.
 The dissertation argues that these narratives about the North were crucial to the reconstruction of white southern identity and to national reconciliation after the war.
 Her current project examines white Southern memorialization of colonial and antebellum antislavery efforts in the region.

 She teaches U.S. History since 1865 and Historical Methods, as well as courses on the Gilded Age and Progressive Era, American memory, Reconstruction after the U.S. Civil War, and the history of U.S. women and gender.

-Dr. Bowman's essay, "Beyond Memory: The U.S. South and the Emotional Politics of Reconciliation," will appear in the essay collection Reconciliation after Civil Wars: Global Perspectives, edited by Dr. Paul Quigley and Dr. James Hawdon and published by Routledge (forthcoming, July 2018).
+Dr. Bowman's essay, "Beyond Memory: The U.S. South and the Emotional Politics of Reconciliation," appeared in the essay collection Reconciliation after Civil Wars: Global Perspectives, edited by Dr. Paul Quigley and Dr. James Hawdon and published by Routledge (August 2018).
 Her book reviews have appeared in the Journal of Southern History.